 His wife’s adopted father, Joe Henry Clegg – with whom she enjoyed a loving father/daughter relationship (as can be evidenced by the warmth by which he addresses her in his letters) – gives her address as 39 Lower Richmond Road, Putney, W15 on 17th November 1944, when he signs his Will.
 (Although we cannot by any means take this as proof of her residency at that date, it seems a natural assumption to make that a man might know where his beloved daughter lives!)

-In 1948 Peter married again, in Marylebone, one Evelyn Honor Lucille Gilliat-Smith.
+In 1948 Peter married again on 21st December, in Marylebone, one Evelyn Honor Lucille Gilliat-Smith.
 The registry entry gives his address as Barn Cottage, West Hoathly, West sussex (where we may suppose he and his father probably moved to sometime after his mother’s death in 1945).
 Evelyn had been a Special Operations Executive (Intelligence) during the war.
 She was born overseas, on 12th December 1912.
 Her address at the time of the marriage is given as 17 Highbourne House, Marylebone High Street, W1.

 Records of Peter can again be found in the Telephone Directory from 1949 through to 1968, where he can be seen living at Barn Cottage, West Hoathly, West Sussex.
 (Telephone Sharpthorne 43)